akiffeyzioglu/flask-setup/README.md

 ```
    vagrant up --provision
 ```

+4. Go to browser andtype "15.15.15.4", see result.

-4. If you want to see machine UI, you can SSH into the machine.
+5. If you want to see machine UI, you can SSH into the machine.
 ```
    vagrant ssh
 ```
-5. Logout machine.
+6. Logout machine.
 ```
    logout
 ```